interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/nominal_planning.md

 ### [Validate flight sharing test step](../validate_shared_operational_intent.md)

-### Validate flight creation test step

-TODO: uss_qualifier should verify that the flight actually planned is not too different from the flight request

 ## Attempt second flight test case

 ### Inject flight intent test step

 #### Incorrectly planned check

 The second flight intent conflicts with the first flight that was already planned.
-If the USS successfully plans the flight, it means they failed to detect the conflict with the pre-existing flight, or else they modified the flight more than the user wanted.
-Therefore, this check will fail if the second USS indicates success in creating the flight from the user flight intent.
+If the USS successfully plans the flight, it means they failed to detect the conflict with the pre-existing flight.
+Therefore, this check will fail if the second USS indicates success in creating the flight from the user flight intent, per **astm.f3548.v21.SCD0035**.

 #### Failure check

 All flight intent data provided was complete and correct.
 It should have been processed successfully, allowing the USS to reject or accept the flight.
-If the USS indicates that the injection attempt failed, this check will fail.
+If the USS indicates that the injection attempt failed, this check will fail per **interuss.automated_testing.flight_planning.ExpectedBehavior**.

 ## Cleanup

 ### Successful flight deletion check

-Per **[scd.yaml::DeleteFlightSuccess](../../../../../interfaces/automated-testing/scd/scd.yaml)**, the deletion attempt of the previously-created flight should succeed for every flight planner under test.
+**interuss.automated_testing.flight_planning.DeleteFlightSuccess**